Indonesia: Preventing the looming Dairi Prima Mineral mine disaster

 The risk of a catastrophic dam failure would continue to pose a threat to local communities in perpetuity, long after the mine is closed.

-Frustrated at the lack of consultation and information coming from the company and the government and concerned about the impact the mine would have on their way of life and the environment they depend on, the Toba and Pak-pak communities reached out to Indonesian and international organizations for assistance.
+Frustrated at the lack of consultation and information coming from the company and the government, the Toba and Pak-pak communities reached out to Indonesian and international organizations with their concerns about the impact the mine would have on their way of life and the environment on which they depend.

-In 2019, Inclusive Development International mapped the investment chain behind the project and helped the communities share their concerns with the various stakeholders.
-Our investment chain analysis identified that the International Finance Corporation (IFC) was indirectly backing Dairi Prima Mineral through its equity investment in Postal Savings Bank of China.
-This enabled the communities to file a complaint to the IFC’s Compliance Advisor Ombudsman, which led to a compliance appraisal completed in June 2022, which concluded that the mine and tailings dam pose an “extreme” risk to the environment and local communities.
+In 2019, investment chain analysis identified that the International Finance Corporation (IFC) was indirectly backing Dairi Prima Mineral through its equity investment in Postal Savings Bank of China.
+This enabled the communities to file a complaint to the IFC’s Compliance Advisor Ombudsman (CAO), which led to a compliance appraisal completed in June 2022.
+The appraisal concluded that the mine and tailings dam pose an “extreme” risk to the environment and local communities.
 The Ombudsman report notes that a tailings dam failure “could result in significant and potentially irreversible impacts on the lives and livelihoods of several thousand villagers located downstream.”

 Subscribe to our mailing list to stay up to date with this and other cases.

-In 2019, the Indonesian NGOs asked Inclusive Development International to research the investors behind the Dairi Prima Mineral mine and help the communities communicate their concerns to these actors.
+In 2019, Bakumsu and YDPK asked Inclusive Development International to research the investors behind the Dairi Prima Mineral mine and help the communities communicate their concerns to these actors.

 Our investment chain analysis found that the IFC was indirectly backing the mine through its equity investment in Postal Savings Bank of China, a key financier of the project’s parent company.
-The relationship with Postal Savings Bank opened the door for local communities to file a complaint in October 2019 with the IFC’s Compliance Advisor Ombudsman.
+Pointing to this financial relationship, local communities filed a complaint in October 2019 with the IFC’s accountability mechanism, the Compliance Advisor Ombudsman (CAO).

-In March 2020, the Ombudsman accepted the complaint because Postal Savings Bank of China provided general corporate loans to the mine developer.
-This was the first complaint involving a Chinese financial intermediary accepted by the Ombudsman And led to a compliance appraisal that concluded in June 2022, finding that the mine and tailings dam pose “extreme” risks.
-Unfortunately, Dairi Prima Mineral had by this time ended its financial relationship with the IFC intermediary Postal Savings Bank of China.
-As a result, the Compliance Advisor Ombudsman decided not to continue its investigation.
+In March 2020, the CAO accepted the complaint—the first ever involving a Chinese financial intermediary.
+After an unusually lengthy delay in the process, the mechanism finally published a compliance appraisal in June 2022, concluding that the mine and tailings dam pose “extreme” risks.
+By this time, however, Dairi Prima Mineral had ended its financial relationship with the IFC intermediary Postal Savings Bank of China.
+Unfortunately, the Compliance Advisor Ombudsman decided not to pursue a full compliance investigation of IFC’s conduct in relation to the investment citing the severed financial links.

 The concession area contains approximately 5% of the world’s zinc reserves.
 The project dates from 1998, when Dairi Prima Mineral received permission from the Indonesian government to explore for metals in a 27,420-hectare area.
 The project is expected to cost $453 million.
 Mining is anticipated to begin 42 months after all of the finance and insurance is secured.
 According to a 2019 draft Environmental Impact Assessment Addendum, the mine life will be 10 years.